zilliztech/zdoc/reference/api/restful/restful/error-codes.md

 **80005**

 Invalid cuType.
-The parameter value should be one of ['Performance-optimized','Capacity-optimized','Cost-optimized'].
+The parameter value should be one of ['Performance-optimized','Capacity-optimized'].

 **80006**

 Invalid cuSize.
-The parameter value should be one of [1
+The parameter value should be one of [1,2,4,6,8,12,16,20,24].

-2

-4

-6

-8

-12

-16

-20

-24]

 **80013**